 Rhino Iguana Profiles

 Pinko was born here at Australia Zoo and spent the first four and a half years of her life in our lizard room, (a temperature-controlled room created especially for young lizards to grow up in).
-Since then she has moved out into a much larger area with another three Rhinoceros Iguanas; Pinko is by far the most shy.
-If you do make an effort to spend a bit of time with her, this lovely little lizard’s affectionate nature really comes through.
+Since then she has moved out into a much larger area with another two Rhinoceros Iguanas; Pinko is by far the most shy.
+If you do make an effort to spend a bit of time with her this lovely little lizard’s affectionate nature really comes through.